Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D_s$-meson sector, the masses of the two mixed states $D_s(2P_1)$ and $D_s(2P'_1)$ are predicted to be $M=3002$ MeV and $M=3026$ MeV, respectively.
 The mass splitting between $D_s(2P_1)$ and $D_s(2P'_1)$ is estimated to be $\Delta M\simeq 24$ MeV, which is consistent with that of Ref.~\cite{Godfrey:2015dva}.
 The mixing angle $\theta_{2P}=-21.0^{\circ}$ is similar to that for the charmed sector.
 Our predicted strong decay properties have been shown in Table~\ref{DsDecay2Pwave}.
 It is seen that the low mass state $D_s(2P_1)$ should be a broad state with a width of

 and dominantly decays into $D^*K$, $DK^*$, and $D^*_s\eta$ channels.
 While the high mass state $D_s(1P_1')$ is a relatively narrow state with a width of

 and dominantly decays into $D^*K$ and $D^*_s\eta$ channels.
-Finally, it should mentioned that if the $D_J(3000)^0$ corresponds to the high mass mixed state $D(2P'_1)$, by combining the typical mass splitting $\Delta M\simeq 100$ MeV between the charmed and charmed-strange mesons, as its flavor partner, the mass of $D_s(2P'_1)$ are estimated to be $M=3072$ MeV, while the low mass state $D_s(2P_1)$ may have a mass around $M=3050$ MeV.
+Finally, it should mentioned that if the $D_J(3000)^0$ corresponds to the high mass mixed state $D(2P'_1)$, by combining the typical mass splitting $\Delta M\simeq 100$ MeV between the charmed and charmed-strange mesons, as its flavor partner, the mass of $D_s(2P'_1)$ is estimated to be $M=3072$ MeV, while the low mass state $D_s(2P_1)$ may have a mass around $M=3050$ MeV.
+To see the dependence of the decay properties of $D_s(2P_1')$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{DDs2PwaveMirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D_s(2P_1')$ varies in the range $\sim 120-180$ MeV.

 In 2009, the $D_{sJ}(3040)^+$ resonance with mass $M=3044\pm8^{+30}_{-5}$ MeV and width $\Gamma=239\pm35^{+46}_{-42}$ MeV was observed in the $D^*K$ channel by the BaBar collaboration~\cite{BaBar:2009rro}.
 The $D_{sJ}(3040)^+$ may be favor the $2P$ mixed states in the $D_s$-meson family~\cite{Godfrey:2015dva,Sun:2009tg, Chen:2009zt,Xiao:2014ura,Song:2015nia,Colangelo:2010te,Li:2017zng}.
 Comparing our predicted mass and decay properties with the data, we find that the $D_{sJ}(3040)$ seems to more favor the low mass state $D_s(2P_1)$, however, the assignment of the $D_s(2P_1')$ cannot be excluded due to the large uncertainties of the data.
 The partial width ratio between $D^*K$ and $DK^*$ can be used to test the nature of $D_{sJ}(3040)^+$.
 For the $D_s(2P_1)$ assignment, the partial width ratio is predicted to be